Telework/Remote Work at UCLA: Guidance and Resources

 • Healthy Working is a tool for computer workstations found on the UCLA Learning Center website.

-In addition, UCLA Ergonomics offers telecommuting resources for setting up a home workstation including fact sheets, Zoom webinars, and group trainings for departments.
+In addition, UCLA Ergonomics offers remote work resources for setting up a home workstation including fact sheets, Zoom webinars, and group trainings for departments.

 Tools and Tech

 Below are UCLA IT resources you can reliably assume are accurate and which are maintained by IT professionals: